Les Liaisons Dangereuses (play): Notable casts

+Production history

 1985 Royal Shakespeare Company

 Staged by the Royal Shakespeare Company, the play opened at The Other Place in Stratford-upon-Avon on 24 September 1985.
 Directed by Howard Davies, the cast included Lindsay Duncan as the Marquise de Merteuil, Alan Rickman as the Vicomte de Valmont, Juliet Stevenson as Madame de Tourvel, Lesley Manville as Cécile de Volanges, and Sean Baker as the Chevalier Danceny.

 On 8 January 1986, the production transferred to The Pit, an intimate studio theatre in the Barbican Centre in London, with its original cast intact.
 Christopher Hampton won the Evening Standard Award for Best Play and the Laurence Olivier Award for Best New Play, and Lindsay Duncan received the Laurence Olivier Award for Best Actress.
 In October 1986, with only a few cast changes, the production transferred again to the Ambassadors Theatre in the West End.

 A recording of The Pit production can be listened to on premises, at the British Library.

-1987 Broadway
+1987 Broadway debut

 Lindsay Duncan and Alan Rickman reprised their roles for the Broadway production, also directed by Howard Davies.
 Following eight previews, it opened at the Music Box Theatre on April 30, 1987 and ran for 149 performances.
 Christopher Hampton was nominated for the Tony Award for Best Play and the Drama Desk Award for Outstanding Play, but lost both to August Wilson for Fences.
 Duncan won the Theatre World Award and Davies won the Tony Award for Best Direction of a Play.
 The show won the 1987 New York Drama Critics' Circle Award for Best Foreign Play.